WebSocket Communication Protocol

 2. Text JSON messages (for transmitting chat status, TTS/STT events, IoT commands, etc.)

-• In the code, the receive callbacks are mainly divided into:
+• In the code, receive callbacks are mainly divided into:

 • OnData(...):

-• When binary is true, it is considered an audio frame; the device will decode it as Opus data.
+• When binary is true, it’s considered an audio frame; device treats it as Opus data for decoding.

-• When binary is false, it is considered JSON text, which needs to be parsed with cJSON on the device side and processed according to the corresponding business logic (see message structure below).
+• When binary is false, it’s considered JSON text, requiring cJSON parsing on device side for corresponding business logic (see message structure below).

-• When the server or network disconnects, the OnDisconnected() callback is triggered:
+• When server or network disconnects, OnDisconnected() callback is triggered:

-• The device calls on_audio_channel_closed_() and eventually returns to the idle state.
+• Device calls on_audio_channel_closed_() and eventually returns to idle state.

-• Or if the server actively disconnects, it will trigger the same callback process.
+• Or if server actively disconnects, same callback flow is triggered.

 2. Common Request Headers

-In establishing a WebSocket connection, the code example sets the following request headers:
+When establishing WebSocket connection, the code example sets the following request headers:

-• Authorization: Used to store the access token, in the form of "Bearer <token>"
+• Authorization: Stores access token, formatted as "Bearer <token>"

 • Device-Id: Device physical network card MAC address

-• Client-Id: Device UUID (can uniquely identify the device in the application)
+• Client-Id: Device UUID (can uniquely identify device in application)

-These headers are sent to the server along with the WebSocket handshake, and the server can perform verification, authentication, etc. as needed.
+These headers are sent to server along with WebSocket handshake, and server can perform verification, authentication, etc., as needed.

 3. JSON Message Structure

 WebSocket text frames are transmitted in JSON format.
 The following are common "type" fields and their corresponding business logic.
-If a message contains fields not listed, they may be optional or specific implementation details.
+Fields not listed may be optional or implementation-specific details.

 1. Hello

-• Sent by the client after a successful connection to inform the server of basic parameters.
+• Sent by client after successful connection to inform server of basic parameters.

 • Example: